Code-Institute-Submissions/Real-Estate-Project/README.md

 * Functionalities such as register, search and make an inquiry generate straighforward forms to allow useres to use the features without issues

 #
+### **Schema**

+**Real Estate App Requirements**

+Front-end Pages

+- Home
+- About
+-	Listings
+-	Single Listing
+-	Search
+-	Register
+-	Login
+-	Dashboard (Inquiries)

+Design Specs

+-	Use BTRE logo (Frontend and admin)
+-	Branding colors – blue(#10284e) green(#30caa0)
+-	Mobile Friendly
+-	Social media icons & contact info
+-	Doesn’t have to be too fancy but must be clean

+Functionality Specs

+-	Manage listings, realtors, contact inquiries and website users via admin
+-	Role based users (staff and non-staff)
+-	Display listings in app with pagination
+-	Ability to set listings to unpublished
+-	Search listings by keyword, city, state, bedrooms and price (Homepage & search page)
+-	List realtors on about page with “seller of the month” (Control via admin)
+-	Listing page should have fields listed below
+-	Listing page should have 5 images with lightbox
+-	Lightbox should scroll through images
+-	Listing page should have a form to submit inquiry for that property listing
+-	Form info should go to database and notify realtor(s) with an email
+-	Frontend register/login to track inquiries
+-	Both unregistered and registered users can submit form.
+If registered, can only submit one per listing

+Listing Page Fields

+-	Title
+-	Address, city, state, zip
+-	Price
+-	Bedrooms
+-	Bathrooms
+-	Square Feet
+-	Lot Size
+-	Garage
+-	Listing Date
+-	Realtor – Name & Image
+-	Main image and other images

+Possible Future Functionalities

+-	Google maps on listing page
+-	Buyer testimonials
+-	Account settings to allow user to manage profile picture, name and password, and delete account

+#
 ### **Design Choices**

 * Colours